Introverts want to connect deeply with their friends, but these relationships can be hard to find.

 Checking in with friends gets more important as we age.
 It also gets harder.
 There is the cliché that adult friendship is saying “we should get together” but never actually doing so, and unfortunately, it’s usually true.

 However, a little goes a long way.
-A simple text check-in, a random phone or Skype call, and planned-in-advance events all help maintain friendship even when space and time separate you.
+A simple text check-in, a random phone or Zoom call, and planned-in-advance events all help maintain friendship even when space and time separate you.
 It takes being intentional and making the choice to prioritize people even when it can be exhausting.
 But when you do, you will find your relationships deepen even when time and space separate you from your friends.